marc-jones/phd_thesis/content/03_winter/02_global.md

 genes.}}{\emph{B.~napus} genes were regarded as expressed if their maximal expression level across the transcriptomic time series was greater than, or equal to, 2~FPKM.
-The overlaps in the leaf reveal a greater number of variety specific expression in Tapidor, with 43~-~88\% more genes than Westar.
+The overlaps in the leaf reveal a greater number of variety-specific expression in Tapidor, with 43~-~88\% more genes than Westar.
 This is the case regardless of the gene subset taken.
 This finding is not as evident in the apex.
 The gene subsets used to calculate the overlaps in each case are: \textbf{a} and